 For the crust

-- In a medium mixing bowl combine graham cracker cookie crumbs, sugar, salt and melted butter until evenly mixed.
-Press crumb mixture evenly into the bottom of the prepared springform pan.
-Bake crust for 8 minutes.
-Allow to cool while preparing filling.
+- In a medium bowl, mix graham cracker cookie crumbs, sugar, salt and melted butter until combined.
+Press the crumb mixture evenly into the bottom of the prepared pan.
+Bake for 8 minutes.
+Allow to cool while preparing the filling.

 For the filling

-- Place prepared baking pan into a larger deep baking pan.
-Pour filling into cooled crust.
-Pour boiling water into larger baking pan until it is halfway up the sides of the springform pan.
+- Place the pan with the crust into a larger deep baking pan.
+Pour the filling into the crust.
+Pour boiling water into the larger baking pan until it is halfway up the sides of the springform pan.

-- Bake 60-70 minutes or until the edges are set and the center is almost set.
-The center of the cheesecake will still slightly jiggle when you gently shake the pan.
+- Bake for 60-70 minutes or until the edges are set and the center is almost set.
+The center of the cheesecake will jiggle slightly when you gently shake the pan.
 Turn off the oven and prop open the oven door slightly.
 Allow the cheesecake to sit in the cooling oven for 1 hour while the water bath cools down.

-- Carefully remove from the oven and from the water bath and allow cheesecake to cool to room temperate.
+- Carefully remove the cheesecake from the oven and from the water bath and allow to cool to room temperate.
 Once completely cooled, place in refrigerator for at least 4 hours or overnight.

 For the meringue topping